Jon1701/tutorial-simple-web-server/README.md

-# learn-go-programming-by-building-11-projects--simple-web-server
+# Simple Web Server

-Implementation of the "Build a Simple Web Server with Golang" Tutorial from the "Learn Go Programming by Building 11 Projects" Video by freeCodeCamp.org
+Implementation of the [Build a Simple Web Server with Golang](https://youtu.be/jFfo23yIWac) Tutorial from the [Learn Go Programming by Building 11 Projects](https://www.youtube.com/watch?v=jFfo23yIWac) Video by [freeCodeCamp.org](https://www.youtube.com/c/Freecodecamp)